Exporting Alcohol to Greater China: an Introduction

 In 2017, China’s per capita disposable income increased by 9% at almost ¥26,000 (US$4,000).
 This was mainly due to the country’s stable economic growth.
 Higher incomes mean higher consumption Chinese consumers, driven in large part by the growing middle class.

 Increased disposable income allows the purchase of premium and more expensive goods.
-In the past years, there is an unprecedented rise in consumption of foreign alcohols.
+In the past years, there is an unprecedented rise in the consumption of foreign alcohols.
 Demand is high for better-quality premium booze, especially among young drinkers.
 Because of this, more opportunities are opening for importers in the country.

 Disadvantages of Selling Alcohol in the Mainland